 If we want to know ourselves better on a more meaningful level, we’re going to have to let our emotions reach the surface.
 That’s the only way to get to know them and let them finish growing up.
 But dang, we fight this tooth and nail, don’t we?
-Some of us see our resistance for what it is, and we set about tackling it head on; we’re aware of our clever evasions and our Houdini-like escape tactics.
+Some of us see our resistance to emotional growth for what it is, and we set about tackling it head on; we’re aware of our clever evasions and our Houdini-like escape tactics.
 Others of us refuse to look for the opening in our curtain of resistance—we may not even realize there’s a curtain, much less an opening.
 So let’s take a direct look at this resistance of ours, and see what it’s about.

 First, consider that to be in harmony, we have to walk straight in three areas: physically, mentally and emotionally.
 All three sides of our nature must work together, like two people running a three-legged race, for a human personality to find unity.
 When everything’s operating smoothly, these three will help each other out.
 But when we’re out of sync, they will subdue and trip over each other.
 Having any one area underdeveloped, of course, will also have a crippling effect; it will take the entire personality down.

 So when it comes to our emotional nature, what would make us so prone to neglecting, repressing and stunting our own growth?
 And make no mistake, it’s universal that we do this.
 Most of us spend significant time looking in the mirror at our physical selves, doing what needs to be done to get the ship, if not in shape, at least seaworthy.
 In addition, people will make serious efforts to get and keep their thinking apparatus up to snuff; we learn and absorb, training our brains to memorize and reason using logic, nicely fostering mental growth.